oravus/vpr-workshop/index.md

 #### Format

-We invite submissions in an extended abstract format: no longer than two pages excluding references (i.e., 2 + n).
-Please use IROS's suggested Latex [format](http://ras.papercept.net/conferences/support/tex.php) and upload a PDF (see below).
+We invite you to submit high-quality research either as a 2-page extended abstract or a 4-page short paper.
+Page counts exclude references (i.e., 2 + n and 4 + n).
+You are encouraged to use IROS's suggested Latex [format](http://ras.papercept.net/conferences/support/tex.php) and upload a PDF (see below).
 The review process will be single blind, that is, the authors' names are not required to be anonymized, aligned with IROS paper submissions.

+Accepted papers will be presented as posters, with a selected few in the spotlight lightning session.

 #### Submission Process
 Please upload your paper through [OpenReview](https://openreview.net/group?id=IEEE.org/2023/IROS/Workshop/Localization).
-In the abstract field, you only need to mention whether you are submitting new work or it is an abridged version of a parallel/accepted submission.
-Accepted papers will be presented as posters and a selected few will also have an opportunity for lightning talks.
+For extended abstracts, you can write N/A in the abstract field when creating a submission on OpenReview.
+Please use the TLDR field in the submission to indicate whether you are submitting "new work" or it is an "abridged version of a parallel/accepted submission".
 These papers will be publicly accessible through the workshop webpage in a non-archival format, thus allowing future submission to archival venues.
-At least one author must be registered to attend IROS 2023 workshops [registration](https://ieee-iros.org/registration-travel/).
+At least one author must be registered to attend IROS 2023 workshops to present their work (see [registration](https://ieee-iros.org/registration-travel/)).

 #### Important Dates